philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 what about evntually discovering a loop that makes it equal to an old loop? partial observations

+automatalog : Automata as a datalog database
+Set databases need deduplication
+Egraph as a database uses the hash consing action Hashlog
+Automata

+A notion of compression, deduplication, propagation

 observe as an action / head of rule
 (observe e (foo a)) Looks a lot like define.
 (observe (foo a) e) looks like set

+Automatalog
+Automata Minimization at each stage.
+New observations fork states?
+They then get deduplicatin by automata minizmiation

+DFA is analog of Pathlog (unary constrcturo egglog) Tree automata is analog of Egglog?

+use python + ducklog as core?
+Use rust just for fun?
+Reuse parser

+There is state and you can pattern match into it? val (iter N) = N next (iter N) = iter (N + 1)

+States have names.
+But the system does coalesce them into observable equal partitions.
+ :-  7 = val s, (s is partition)
+(iter (n + 1)) <- next (iter n)

+If we never called make-set it's straigtforward-ish But if we do, blegh.
+So once we build this index we can have known disequality.
+Mybe the diseq table is better?
+Can I get a stabe name of partitions between iterations?
+Hmm.
+Inequalities/Intervals don't work.
+Not without a programmable notion of what it means to be known disequal.
+Obervations are filters, monotonicity closed sets.

+We can support part(eid) != part(eid2).
+part(eid) = part(eid2) doesn't mean anything.

+ok..
+foo(1) foo(2).
+bar(foo(2)) = 7
+Is foo(1) observationally distinct?
+No. because we don't know what bar(foo(1)) might end up being.
+So there can't be a partition.
+So none of this makes sense

 # Backchaining - harrop
 If you're willing to run forked or interleave coroutined databases in parallel you can lift or and exists to Goal.